Mapping of coherent structures in parameterized flows by learning optimal transportation with Gaussian models: Nonlinear interpolation based on Gaussian models

 Then, the statistical parametric model of the coherent structure is obtained by assuming that $\left\{ y_j \right\}_j$ are independent identically distributed (iid) realizations of a multivariate Gaussian distribution, and then resorting to maximum likelihood estimation (MLE, see, e.g., \cite[Chapter 8]{rice2006mathematical}) to estimate mean and variance:

+{Note that the value of the scalar testing function is not used to weight the estimates of mean and variance in \eqref{eq:gauss_model}.
+In all the examples considered, the scalar testing function includes gradients of the solution field, which is discontinuous, and is thus highly irregular and oscillatory.
+For this reason, the decision not to weight the points $\{y_j \}_j$ based on the values of $\mathcal{T}(\cdot; U)$ improves the robustness of the parameter estimation procedure and is less sensitive to the mesh size. }

-Some comments are in order. \begin{itemize} \item The scalar testing function $\mathcal{T}$ identifies flow features that we wish to track.
+The scalar testing function $\mathcal{T}$ identifies flow features that we wish to track.
 From an approximation standpoint, it is natural to identify and then track high-gradient regions of the flow, which correspond to shock waves or contact discontinuities.
 In this respect, the testing function $\mathcal{T}$ is related in scope to shock-capturing sensors that are used in high-order methods to activate numerical dissipation where needed, and also to error indicators used for mesh adaptation and refinement.
-In the framework of model reduction, we observe that we might also interpret the Gaussian model $U\mapsto g(\cdot ; U)$ as a registration sensor: similarly to \cite{taddei2021space}, $g(\cdot ; U)$ is indeed used to learn a suitable parametric mapping $T$ that is ultimately used to approximate the parametric field of interest. \item The use of Gaussian distributions allows to readily define the optimal mapping $T$ and ultimately the displacement interpolant, possibly at the price of inaccurate representations of the coherent structure of interest.
+In the framework of model reduction, we observe that we might also interpret the Gaussian model $U\mapsto g(\cdot ; U)$ as a registration sensor: similarly to \cite{taddei2021space}, $g(\cdot ; U)$ is indeed used to learn a suitable parametric mapping $T_g$ that is ultimately used to approximate the parametric field of interest.

+The use of Gaussian distributions allows to readily define the optimal mapping $T_g$ and ultimately the displacement interpolant, possibly at the price of inaccurate representations of the coherent structure of interest.
 The choice of the distribution model should be a compromise between \emph{learnability} and \emph{expressivity}: here, learnability can be measured in terms of the degree of difficulty of solving the subsequent optimal transportation problem, while expressivity is related to the difference in performance between the displacement interpolant based on Gaussian models and the displacement interpolant obtained by transporting the indicator function of $\mathcal{C}_{\mathcal{T}}(U)$.
-Note also that, for practical high-fidelity data, estimates of $\mathcal{C}_{\mathcal{T}}(U) $ might be noisy: our Gaussian model might thus also filter raw data and ultimately prevent over-fitting. \end{itemize}
+Note also that, for practical high-fidelity data, estimates of $\mathcal{C}_{\mathcal{T}}(U) $ might be noisy: our Gaussian model might thus also filter raw data and ultimately prevent over-fitting.